-The Group's principal activity is providing insurance and reinsurance in such lines as vehicle owners' liability, property, cargo, motor, air, railway and water transport, life insurance, annuity insurance, casualty and other types of insurance.
+The Company's principal activity is providing insurance and reinsurance in such lines as vehicle owners' liability, property, cargo, motor, air, railway and water transport, casualty and other types of insurance.

-The Group's registered office is 59 Zheltoksan Street, Almaty, 050004, Republic of Kazakhstan.
-The Group's head office is located in Almaty, and the Group has 34 branches as at 31 December 2019 (31 December 2018: 14 branches) in the Republic of Kazakhstan.
+The Company's registered office is: 59 Zheltoksan Street, Almaty, 050004, Republic of Kazakhstan.
+The head office of the Company is located in Almaty, and the Company has 16 branches as at 31 December 2019 (31 December 2018: 14 branches) throughout the Republic of Kazakhstan.